Cranial Impalement

 Cranial Impalement is the debut studio album by American death metal band Disgorge.
-It was released by Extremities Records in January 14, 1999 and re-released on August 12, 2008 by Unique Leader Records.
+It was released by Extremities Records in January 14, 1998 and re-released on August 12, 2008 by Unique Leader Records.

-Recording
+Background and recording

 The album's first four tracks were recorded in 1996 while its last four tracks were recorded in 1995 (and originally appeared on the band's 1995 demo tape).